Last updated on July 13th, 2021

 - Secured cards feature lower fees than many unsecured cards for the same credit profile.

 Secured cards are ideal for those who are serious about fixing their credit and want a quality credit product to raise their score.
-Cards, like the First Progress Platinum Prestige Mastercard® and the Applied Bank Secured Visa® Gold Preferred®, provide an excellent balance of an unbeatable, low APR on purchases, and a reasonable annual fee.
+Cards, like the First Progress Platinum Prestige Mastercard®, Discover It Secured credit card, and the Applied Bank Secured Visa® Gold Preferred®, provide an excellent balance of an unbeatable, low APR on purchases, and a reasonable annual fee.
 These options might not offer rewards points – but they are the ideal platform to repair credit.

 Cards that require a security deposit are best served for making small purchases.
 This process keeps your credit use below the recommended 30%, which industry experts agree is key to raising your credit score.
 That’s not to say, however, that there are no secured cards built to handle larger purchases.